Summer 2023

 I recall with 4K clarity one summer morning after my third-grade school year when I hopped on my 2-speed black Schwinn (the kind where you kicked the pedals to shift gears) and rode west over the suspension bridge and into the construction site of Pioneer Park (now Blackberry Farm), which opened in 1969.
 The silly-looking basket in front of my handlebars accommodated the overhead of my paper route, but it also doubled as the perfect spot to stow fishing tackle.
 I wove through the construction equipment that steamy morning and tossed a line into Lake Gregory where a passing bluegill gobbled my bait.
 I couldn’t fill a bucket or pedal fast enough home to show off my trophy – my first-ever catch! – to anyone in my path.
 Turned out the only person around was Mrs. Whalen in the farmhouse across the street.
 She cleaned and prepared my one-fish haul … and politely introduced me to the term “creel limit.”

 Like so many others, I was hooked on fishing immediately.
 Love at first bite.
-Fishing is recreation and be it hobby, passion or just something to save for a sunny day, it’s a lifetime adventure that allows us to commune with nature, build relationships, and recharge mentally as we tap the brakes on life’s pace.
+Fishing is recreation and be it hobby, passion, or just something to save for a sunny day, it’s a lifetime adventure that allows us to commune with nature, build relationships, and recharge mentally as we tap the brakes on life’s pace.

 The Fox Valley Park District manages more than two dozen lakes and ponds.
 We strive to deliver a selection of quality fisheries, whether they’re found off beaten paths or in extensions of backyards.
 In 2016 we installed an arboriculture and lake management division within our Operations department to ensure the protection and preservation of aquatic life and the natural habitat that surrounds.
 Our team frequently collaborates with community organizations and service groups to assist in maintaining quality fishing within a healthy ecosystem.